knapsack-labs/design-token-tools/README.md

 The tools in this monorepo - which are published as separate packages - make working with and converting your design token data a breeze!
 Navigate to each folder below for installation instructions and instructions on how to use.

+## Packages

-## @knapsack-labs/token-format-utils
+### @knapsack-labs/token-format-utils

 `/packages/token-format-utils`

-Share utilities between the following packages.
+> Share utilities between the following packages.

-## @knapsack-labs/token-format-spec
+### @knapsack-labs/token-format-spec

 `/packages/token-format-spec`

-Typescript types describing the shape and behavior of token spec data.
+> Typescript types describing the shape and behavior of token spec data.

-## @knapsack-labs/token-data
+### @knapsack-labs/token-data

 `/packages/token-data`

-The main utility for parsing raw tokens json into a class that makes reading and manipulating token data easier.
+> The main utility for parsing raw tokens json into a class that makes reading and manipulating token data easier.

-## @knapsack-labs/token-asset-converter-web
+### @knapsack-labs/token-asset-converter-web

 `/packages/token-format-utils`

-Convert token data into web assets like CSS, Sass, Less.
+> Convert token data into web assets like CSS, Sass, Less.